Indianapolis Wrong-Way Accident Lawyers

 Another leading cause of wrong-way driver accidents is driving while tired.
 Someone who operates a vehicle at high speed while feeling fatigued or sleepy can become confused and end up on the wrong side of the road.
 They may also make a mistake while merging or turn the wrong way when entering an interstate or highway.
 Some drivers even fall asleep and drift into oncoming traffic.

-The most common times in which tired drivers cause wrong-way accidents are between the hours of midnight and 6 a.m. as well as in the late afternoon.
+The most common times in which tired drivers cause a Indianapolis wrong-way accident are between the hours of midnight and 6 a.m. as well as in the late afternoon.

 Lack of Visibility